 It’s that time of year when you start craving chili.
 I was actually standing in line at security at the airport when I got chili on the brain and texted Scott that I wish it would magically appear at the house when I got home that night.
-The next best thing was going for a bowl of Gumbo at Shuck and Dive but that didn’t really cut it for me so I continued to scheme until the weekend came when I put this masterpiece together for you.
+The next best thing was going for a bowl of Gumbo at Shuck and Dive but that didn’t really cut it for me so I continued to scheme until the weekend came when I put this masterpiece of sweet and spicy bison chili with sweet potato together for you.

 If you’re like me, when you want chili, no average chili will do.
 When you’re a spoiled foodie, you just have to make it yourself because nothing else is going to be good enough.
-And Hence I bring you Bison, Sweet Potato & Chipotle Chili.
+And Hence I bring you Bison Chili with Sweet Potato & Chipotle.

 Why Bison?
 Bison meat is actually leaner than beef and is extremely nutrient-dense and high in iron and B Vitamins.
 It is more expensive than ground beef at the store but worth it in my book.
 Bison is extremely flavorful and great in burgers and other recipes that call for ground beef.

 This chili is Paleo Friendly and therefore has no beans but if you need beans in your chili, add 2 cans of black beans and you will be all set.Print

 - 3 lbs ground bison meat

 - 2 tbsp coconut oil